 This was true.
 I did find places; however, booking while I was travelling was a headache because I was spending so much time searching for a good place at the right price.
 I felt I wasted time researching rather than discovering a new site or experience.
 When it is short notice, prices tend to be a bit higher.
 Plus, there is less available.
 So, if you can, do book your accommodations in advance.

 For hotel rooms and some Bed and Breakfast accommodations, I have booked directly with the hotel or used Booking.
 For apartments and houses, I have used Gites de France, Vacation In Paris, Airbnb and VRBO.

 Gites de France

 Gites de France is a national organization that registers and classifies gites (holiday homes) and bed and breakfast accommodations.
 I have rented a number of gites in the Alsace and Provence and we had access to the owner’s pools each time.
-Rather than using a star system (ie. 5-star hotel), gives are classified according to “ears” (of corn) depending on the comfort level, ranging from 1-5 ears of corn.
+Rather than using a star system (ie. 5-star hotel), properties are classified according to “ears” (of wheat-“épis”) depending on the comfort level, ranging from 1-5 ears.

 Vacation In Paris